9 Logistic Regression*

 9.1 Introduction

-Logistic regression contains the word regression, but it is actually a probabilistic, statistical classification model to predict the probability \(p\) of a binary outcome given a set of features.
-It is a very powerful model that can be fit very quickly.
+Logistic regression contains the word regression, but it is actually a statistical classification model to predict the probability \(p\) of a binary outcome given a set of features.
+It is a very powerful classification model that can be fit very quickly.
 It is one of the first classification models you should try on new data.

-Logistic regression is a generalized linear model with the logit as the link function and a binomial error model.
+Logistic regression is a generalized linear model with the logit as the link function and a binomial error distribution.
 It can be thought of as a linear regression with the log odds ratio (logit) of the binary outcome as the dependent variable:

 \[logit(p) = ln\left(\frac{p}{1-p}\right) = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ...\]